The World Is Waiting for the Sunrise: Early recordings and success

-It turned out Isham Jones was just getting started, not only as a recording artist, but as a future Hall-of-Hame composer.
+It turned out Isham Jones was just getting started, not only as a recording artist, but as a future Hall-of-Fame composer.
 In the next two years, four of his compositions occupied the top spot for 20 total weeks.
 "Swingin' Down the Lane", "Spain", "It Had to Be You" and "I'll See You in My Dreams" cemented Jones' standing as one of the top three bandleaders of the 1920s, overshadowed by Paul Whiteman, and perhaps Ben Selvin.